yo-yo-yo-jbo/macos_xprotect/README.md

 5LWMEF3EX3|0
 root@McJbo Resources #
 ```

+This is again interesting information for malware authors, for example - to know when the Team ID they used to sign their malware with is on Apple's radar.

 ## XProtect Remediator
 A new XProtect System application stored as `/Library/Apple/System/Library/CoreServices/XProtect.app` wad introduced in macOS Monterey, and is responsible for running `XProtect Remediator`.